diogo-aos/iseg_pg_aaiml_intro_python/markdown/5_lesson3.md

 Binary files store data in a format that is not human readably.

-They're very useful to store numeric data because we can fit more numbers within the same memory.
+They're very useful to store numeric data because we can fit more numbers within the same memory space.

 <!-- .element: class="fragment" data-fragment-index="1"-->